Security recommendations - threat and vulnerability management

 - Device page

-Go to the threat and vulnerability management navigation menu and select Security recommendations.
+Go to the Vulnerability management navigation menu and select Recommendations.
 The page contains a list of security recommendations for the threats and vulnerabilities found in your organization.

 Top security recommendations in the threat and vulnerability management dashboard

 In a given day as a Security Administrator, you can take a look at the threat and vulnerability management dashboard to see your exposure score side by side with your Microsoft Secure Score for Devices.
 The goal is to lower your organization's exposure from vulnerabilities, and increase your organization's device security to be more resilient against cybersecurity threat attacks.
 The top security recommendations list can help you achieve that goal.

 The top security recommendations list the improvement opportunities prioritized based on the important factors mentioned in the previous section - threat, likelihood to be breached, and value.
 Selecting a recommendation will take you to the security recommendations page with more details.

 Security recommendations overview

 View recommendations, the number of weaknesses found, related components, threat insights, number of exposed devices, status, remediation type, remediation activities, impact to your exposure score and Microsoft Secure Score for Devices, and associated tags.

 The color of the Exposed devices graph changes as the trend changes.
 If the number of exposed devices is on the rise, the color changes into red.
 If there's a decrease in the number of exposed devices, the color of the graph will change into green.